Two Rules

 Yup, I hear you.
 When you were born, dear one, your life expectancy was more than three decades shorter.

-A reverse mortgage is just home equity mortgage.
+A reverse mortgage is home equity mortgage.
 But it’s a mortgage that has no required monthly payment.
-The loan will be repaid—but it’s repaid on the back end, in reverse, when the homeowners no longer reside in the home.
-The rest of the equity belongs to the heirs.
+Because it’s a loan, it must be repaid—but it’s repaid on the back end, in reverse, when the homeowners no longer reside in the home.
+Any remaining equity belongs to the heirs.

-This I will say: a reverse mortgage won’t be a fit for everyone.
-But if an aging loved one in your life is struggling financially, call me.
-Let’s see whether a reverse mortgage might be part of the solution.
+One last thing: a reverse mortgage won’t be a fit for everyone.
+But if an aging loved one in your life is struggling financially, give me a call.
+Together let’s see whether a reverse mortgage might be part of the solution.

 Blessings to you and yours in this season.